 Stop words add common (minor) words, such as “a” or “the” in the stop list file.
-During search, RoboHelp ignores the words listed in the stop list file to display optimal and relevant search results.
+During the search, RoboHelp ignores the words listed in the stop list file to display optimal and relevant search results.
 You can add, edit, and delete stop words for different languages.
-RoboHelp creates a stop list file for each language, for example English (US).stp.
+RoboHelp creates a stop list file for each language, for example, English (US).stp.

 From the Output toolbar, click the Stop Words icon to work with stop words.

 You can define multiple synonyms for a word to allow for variations in search terminologies.
 For example, you can define "cursor," "pointer," and "mouse" as synonymous terms.
 If the search term is "mouse," RoboHelp returns all topics containing the word "cursor," with that term highlighted.
 You can add, edit, and delete synonyms for different languages.
-RoboHelp creates a synonyms file for each language, for example English (US).syn.
+RoboHelp creates a synonyms file for each language, for example, English (US).syn.

 From the Output toolbar, click the Synonyms icon to work with synonyms.

-Stores styles defined to control the appearance of your content.
+Stores styles are defined to control the appearance of your content.
 Instead of formatting content locally, create styles for different elements of your content (for example, the different heading levels) and apply a style sheet at a project- or topic-level.

 To apply a style sheet provided by RoboHelp to an open topic, go to the Properties panel > Topic tab > Style Sheets.